sonic-net/SONiC/doc/ssh_config/ssh_config.md

 ###  1.4. <a name='Overview'></a>Overview

 We want to allow configuring ssh server global settings.
-This will feature will include 5 configurations, but can be extended easily to include additional configurations.
+This will feature will include 3 configurations in the first phase, but can be extended easily to include additional configurations.

 ###  1.5. <a name='Requirements'></a>Requirements